-At the University of Illinois iSchool, I teach three courses related to comics and youth services librarianship on a regular rotation: IS506 Youth Services Librarianship (Fall semesters), IS515 Media Literacy and Youth (Spring semesters), and IS590CR Comics Reader’s Advisory (Spring semesters).
+At the University of Illinois iSchool, I teach two courses related to comics and youth services librarianship on a regular rotation: IS5551 Youth Services Librarianship (Fall semesters) and IS590CR Comics Reader’s Advisory (Spring semesters).
 On occasion I teach other courses including a course on cataloging for school librarians and a special collections course focused on comics.
+I also teach an undergraduate class for the University’s Honors Program on race, gender, and sexuality in US comics.

 In Sometimes a Shining Moment: The Foxfire Experience (Anchor Press/Doubleday, 1985), one of the texts that has informed my teaching practice, Eliot Wigginton recalls the point in his first year of teaching when nothing was going right.
 He began asking his students to write about their memorable experiences—positive or negative—they had in school; Wigginton then did the same.
 What he found in analyzing the responses is positive events connected the classroom with the world outside, allowed students to have an audience beyond the teacher, and gave them independence to engage in complex intellectual or creative pursuits.